sqlpad/sqlpad/docs/configuration.md

 # Similar to session storage, query result storage may also be configured.
 # Valid values are `file` (default), `database`, `redis`, `memory`
+# If set to memory, store is limited to 1000 entries with a max age of 1 hour
+# Other storage mechanisms fall back to SQLPAD_QUERY_HISTORY_RETENTION_PERIOD_IN_DAYS
 SQLPAD_QUERY_RESULT_STORE = "file"

 # Name used for cookie.
 If running multiple SQLPads on same domain, set to different values.